oblivia-simplex/Narrativity/1_joyce.md

 consequently, in my present world.
 From such master-narratives it seems worth trying to retrieve as much as may still have value.
-I have tried this in a recent long work called "Trem Neul"---part prose, part
-\'verse\'---which I see as, in part, an attempt to recoup part of the history of my world from what Beckett terms \'the uniform memory of intelligence\'. \"Genealogies.
+I have tried this in a recent long work called "Trem Neul"---part prose, part 'verse'---which I see as, in part, an attempt to recoup part of the history of my world from what Beckett terms 'the uniform memory of intelligence'.
+"Genealogies.
 The elementary tables.
 Dictionaries, assembled in blind frosts.
 Grammar and chronology.
 Libraries.
 Index: the Encyclopaedia, damascened with ice.
-So is the perfect body of knowledge dislimned.\"
+So is the perfect body of knowledge dislimned."

 How may one conduct a narrative of change, of loss and recovery, of